demo-repositories/Brand-Schema-Governance/MULTI_BRAND_SETUP.md

 - **Maintainability**: Base schemas are shared, reducing duplication
 - **Scalability**: Easy to add new brands with their own field extensions
 - **Type Safety**: TypeScript support for brand-specific configurations
 - **URL-Based Navigation**: Each workspace has its own URL for direct access
+- **Shared Field Reusability**: Common field structures (SEO, Social Media) can be shared across brands
+- **DRY Principle**: Define field structures once, use everywhere